chenzhr23/psiFinder_docs/source/content/Quality Control.rst

 .. note:: All user input will be recorded in a plain text file with suffix ``_cutadapt_SE_config.txt`` in psiFinder/config and help users to easily reload the previous config (by simply clicking ``CONFIG`` button).

+.. note:: Files with ``_statistics.txt`` suffix is the summary statistics of corresponding trimmed input files.